chinitaberrio/-Project_3_SDC_nanodegree-/README.md

 To train the model, I used an learning rate of 0.001 with and Adam Optimizer, based on literature Adam learns the fastes, while it is more stable than the other optimizers (it doesn’t suffer any major decreases in accuracy).
  I set the epochs to 50
  Batch size was set to 100 samples
- I set the dropout to 20% because it's implemented in to the first convolutional layer
+ I set the dropout to 50%

-#### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+#### 4. Approach

-I tried different architectures, it was a bit tricky since retraining takes a lot of time, but finally I got an accuracy of XXX in the validation set.
+I tried different architectures, it was a bit tricky since retraining takes a lot of time, but finally I got an accuracy of 0.94 in the validation set.

 My final model results were:
-* training set accuracy of XXX
+* training set accuracy of 0.997
-* validation set accuracy of XXX
+* validation set accuracy of 0.94
-* test set accuracy of XXXX
+* test set accuracy of 0.929

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+I tried multiple variations of LeNet that I made.
+The very first approach was using RBG images, the main problem with it was that the accuracy was never higher than 60%, I presume that for RGB images I'd need a deeper network, so I add some convolutional layers more, and tried the inception approach, but the accuracy didn't improve much.
+Due to time and computational contrains I didn't explore further, but I decided to use images in gray scale instead.
+With the initial approach the accuracy wasn't going above 90% even when the images were in grayscale, so I decided to start removing some layers.
+From the previous section we can see that C2 is missing, that corresponds to a 1x1 convolutional layer that was removed.
+After this change I was able to train the network achiving and accuracy above 93%.

 ### Test a Model on New Images

-#### 1. Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are eight German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
+![alt text][image6] ![alt text][image7] ![alt text][image8] ![alt text][image9]
-![alt text][image7] ![alt text][image8]
+![alt text][image10] ![alt text][image11] ![alt text][image12] ![alt text][image13]

 The first image might be difficult to classify because ...